Limited-time offer: Save up to $800/mo* on your first order of Wegovy®

 Research and Studies on Semaglutide Effectiveness

-For instance, a 2021 study funded by Novo Nordisk (the manufacturer of Ozempic and Wegovy) included almost 2,000 people with overweight or obesity who didn’t have type 2 diabetes.
+For instance, a 2021 study funded by Novo Nordisk (the manufacturer of Ozempic and Wegovy®) included almost 2,000 people with overweight or obesity who didn’t have type 2 diabetes.

 Alongside diet and exercise changes, participants took a once-weekly semaglutide injection or a placebo for 68 weeks.
+Participants took a 2.4-milligram (mg) dose of semaglutide, which is the dose used in Wegovy®.

 Participants taking semaglutide lost almost 15 percent of their body weight.
 Those taking the placebo lost about 2.5 percent.